2.0 HIRING - TERMINATION: RANKS, SEARCHES, CONTRACTS, BENEFITS (SD3011S)

 * meeting requirements and reporting needs of Affirmative Action,

-* carrying on any subsequent salary or rank discussions.
+* being available for consultation with Academic Affairs on any subsequent salary or rank negotiations.

 To make arrangements for interviews and presentations by candidates in:

 * arranging for reimbursement for expenses incurred by candidate.

 Please refer to the Academic Affairs website for procedures on the composition and training for search committees.
 Training for search committees is currently in transition.
 Once the training details are in place, documents will come through FWDC to update the handbook permanently.

 Search for Department Chair